A61-QA-Team-I/WEAre-Social-Network-Project/Demo-Social-Network-Project-main-3/Test Plan.md

 4. **Performance Testing** -
    Utilizing JMeter, performance testing will be conducted to assess the application's behavior under high traffic and concurrent user loads.
 We will simulate real-world scenarios to identify potential bottlenecks and ensure that the system maintains acceptable response times and stability.
 Stress testing will also be performed to determine the maximum capacity of the application and its ability to recover gracefully from failures.

+5. **Security Testing** -
+   Basic security checks will be conducted to validate data protection and prevent unauthorized access.
+This includes verifying user authentication, session management, and data privacy to ensure the application meets standard security practices.

+6. **User Experience (UX) Testing** -
+   As part of manual testing, we will evaluate the user interface for intuitive design, ease of use, and consistency.
+UX testing will help identify any usability issues that could hinder the user experience and ensure that navigation and interactions are smooth and user-friendly.

 ---